-Tichka Est Procjet, Morocco
+Tichka Est Project, Morocco

 On August 18, 2020, Stellar and the Moroccan National Office of Hydrocarbons and Mines (“ONHYM”) have signed an earn-in Agreement for the exploration and development of the gold and multi-elements potential of the Tichka Est property in the Occidental High Atlas region of Morocco.
 The earn-in agreement is under renewal process.